Court Processes FAQ

 - The judge will decide whether or not to grant you more time to complete the course, or if the judge will enter the guilty finding against you and assess a fine.

-- If you do not appear at your show cause hearing, the judge may enter a guilty finding against you, assess a fine, and issue a capias arrest warrant for you.
-You can be arrested.
+If you do not appear at your show cause hearing, the judge may enter a guilty finding against you, assess a fine, and a Pre-Capias Warrant hearing will be sent to you by mail.
+If you do not attend the Pre-Capias Hearing, a capias warrant will be issued and you may be arrested.

 QUESTIONS REGARDING THE TEXAS DEPARTMENT OF PUBLIC SAFETY POINT SYSTEM